jakecoffman/watch/README.md

 [![Build Status](https://secure.travis-ci.org/jakecoffman/watch.png?branch=master)](http://travis-ci.org/jakecoffman/watch)

-watches the current directory for changes, then executes a command
+Watches the current directory and subdirectories for changes, then executes a command.

+Honors the .gitignore file so it won't fire when .git files change.

 install
 ----------